danielsanjosepro/neural_network_from_scratch/README.md

-# neural_network_from_scratch
+# Neural Network from Scratch
-Small Project: Neural Network with 2 hidden layers programmed from scratch to recognize numbers from the MNIST database.
+Small Project: Neural Network with 2 hidden layers programmed from scratch.
+The goal of the ANN is to recognize numbers from the MNIST database.